 Associates are companies in which the investor has a significant influence but does not hold control.
 Investments in these companies are initially recognized at cost of acquisition and subsequently accounted for using the equity method.
-Investments in associates and joint ventures include the goodwill identified upon acquisition, net of any cumulative impairment loss.
+Investments in associates include the goodwill identified upon acquisition, net of any cumulative impairment loss.